bhavikbhoir/PIMPMYPIC/README.md

 Functions added:
 1. Login and Signup options on the homepage.
-2. Sepearate Login and Signup pages.
+2. Separate Login and Signup pages.
 3. Buttons with links to social media pages.
 (Currently takes you to the official social media pages)

 Functions under development: